psymichaelzhu/VLM_selective_attention/README.md

 ## Modular
   - Separates datasets, models, and experiment configurations into dedicated YAML registries.
   - Organizes the workflow into distinct scripts for design-matrix generation, attention and embedding extraction, and session execution.
+  - In analysis and visualization, flexibility is achieved by claiming variable names and target analysis modules upfront.

 ## Scalable
   - 300,000 runs for each experiment, 9 (models) x 2 (datasets) experiments in total.